siberianfox/tinygwiki/Developer-Notes.md

-These are random notes that may be useful for developers
+These are random notes that may be useful for developers.

+THe best way to undestand the code is to read it.
+It's pretty well commented.
+Here are some [additional notes](https://github.com/synthetos/TinyG/wiki/Developer-Notes-on-Modules) that explain some things that are too wordy for the code comments.

 ## Set Up a Windows Compile Environment for TinyG
 This is the easiest way to get set up for compilation.
 It uses the pre-existing project files for AVRStudio4 or AtmelStudio6 to mamnage the git clone working directory.